 Owing to his success as president, he stood for elections to the Shikaripura town municipality.
 He was elected to the post of President of the Jana Sangha at Shikaripura.
 He was also elected as the President of the Shikaripura town municipality.

 Like many other politicians, he was arrested during the period of Emergency in India.
-In 1980, the enthusiasm and political ambition was recognized as he was made the president of the Bharatiya Janata Party unit in Shikaripura.
+In 1980, the enthusiasm and political ambition were recognized as he was made the president of the Bharatiya Janata Party unit in Shikaripura.

-Besides his role as president to Bharatiya Janata Party, Yeddyurappa was also elected to the lower house of the Karnataka Legislature a total of six times, representing the Shikaripura constituency.
+Besides his role as president to Bharatiya Janata Party, BSY was also elected to the lower house of the Karnataka Legislature a total of six times, representing the Shikaripura constituency.
 He was a member of the Karnataka Legislative Assembly through the seventh, thirteenth, eighth, ninth, tenth and twelfth Legislative Assemblies.

 After the 1994 State Assembly elections, he was nominated for the post of leader of opposition in the Karnataka Legislative Assembly.
 He was re-elected to the same post after the elections of 2004 when Dharam Singh was the Chief Minister of Karnataka.

-H. D. Kumaraswamy had BSY’s support while setting up a coalition government against the government set up by Dharam Singh.
+H D Kumaraswamy had BSY’s support while setting up a coalition government against the government set up by Dharam Singh.
 According to the agreement between Kumaraswamy and Yeddyurappa’s parties (JDS and BJP), Kumaraswamy was to be in power for the first twenty months and was to relinquish power in favor of BSY for the next twenty months.

-Resolving their differences, Kumaraswamy stepped aside as per the original plan and BSY stepped up to the role of Chief Minister of Karnataka.
+Resolving their differences, Kumaraswamy stepped aside as per the original plan and BSY stepped up to the role of the 19th Chief Minister of Karnataka.
 The government dissolved a mere five days after he was sworn in owing to differences in the parties again.

-A Historic Win
+B. S. Yeddyurappa and A Historic Win in 2008

 He was through his tenure dedicated to putting the spotlight on Kannada and the life and culture of Kannada through the ages.
 Developmental advances were initiated during his tenure through schemes like global investors meet in 2011.

-Scams and Allegations
+Scams, and Allegations and Acquittal

 He publicly declared his assets, a move that was not all in his favor as it showed a 500% jump since his pre-Chief Minister days.
-The allegations and rumors pressured Bharatiya Janata Party to set rules straight and Yeddyurappa was forced to resign from his post as Chief Minister.
+The allegations and rumors pressured Bharatiya Janata Party to set rules straight and he was forced to resign from his post as Chief Minister in July 2011.